-The second historic property saved by the Fund, the Bumpass-Troy house was construced in 1847 in what grew to become the College Hill historic district.
-After decades of use as a rental property, it sat abandoned unti it was acquired by the Fund and adaptively reused as an inn.
+The second historic property saved by Preservation Greensboro through its revolving fund, the Bumpass-Troy house was constructed in 1847 in what grew to become the College Hill historic district.
+After decades of use as a rental property, it sat abandoned until it was acquired by Preservation Greensboro and adaptively reused as an inn.

 This house was saved by the Fund in 1992

 Located on a high wooded lot overlooking the street, the Bumpass-Troy House is one of the three oldest houses in the neighborhood.
 The home is also one of a small number of Greek Revival residences in Greensboro, illustrated by the use of Greek-inspired trim featuring “ears” around the main entry, boxed cornice, and a grand full-height portico of Doric columns that was apparently shifted forward during a 1911 renovation to expand the width of the front porch.
 Erected in 1847, the original single-pile, center-hall brick house was constructed for Sidney and Frances Bumpass.
 Bumpass was an accomplished Methodist minister and trustee of the nearby Greensborough Female College (today Greensboro College) who began a Christian newspaper known as The Weekly.
 Though Bumpass died prematurely in 1851, his wife continued publishing the newspaper from the home for twenty years.
 The Bumpass home was featured prominently in reports from soldiers who visited Greensboro in 1865, where the family “…entertained us in royal style…and invited us in the dining room where a nice lunch was spread, with hot coffee.”